Changhe Z-10: Pakistan

 The Z-10 was one of the contenders to replace Pakistan's Bell AH-1F Cobra attack helicopters.
 In 2015, Pakistan acquired three Z-10s for trials, but they rejected the offer due to the inadequate WZ-9 engine.
 Pakistan then chose Turkey's AH-1Z; however, contracts to acquire the AH-1Z and then the TAI/AgustaWestland T129 ATAK (which uses the American LHTEC CTS800–4A engine) fell through because of worsening relations with the United States.
 In January 2022, negotiations to acquire the Z-10ME were underway; the Z-10ME had been identified as a fallback option by February 2020.
 In June 2022, Pakistan's deal with T129 ATAK was reportedly canceled, and the Pakistan government was seeking the acquisition of Z-10ME.
 Pakistan military reportedly received the first batch of Z-10ME in 2023.

 In July 2025, a Z-10ME airframe painted with Pakistan military serial numbers was observed.
 The particular aircraft lacked the top-mounted radar, but retained the upgraded engine, guided rockets, CM-502 missiles, and the integrated countermeasure system with directional infrared countermeasure systems (DIRCM) found on the newest Z-10ME variant.
 An official induction ceremony was held on 2 August 2025.

+In May 2026, a video began to emerge on social media platforms of a Pakistani Z-10ME helicopter equipped with the mast-mounted millimetre-wave (MMW) radar.